Humphry Davy: Materiality of heat

-Early Career: 1798–1802
+Early career: 1798–1802

-Scientific Interests
+Davy's gift for chemistry is recognised

 Davies Giddy met Davy in Penzance carelessly swinging on the half-gate of Dr Borlase's house, and interested by his talk invited him to his house at Tredrea and offered him the use of his library.
 This led to his introduction to Dr Edwards, who lived at Hayle Copper House.
 Edwards was a lecturer in chemistry in the school of St. Bartholomew's Hospital.
-He permitted Davy to use his laboratory and possibly directed his attention to the floodgates of the port of Hayle, which were rapidly decaying as a result of the contact between copper and iron under the influence of seawater.
+He permitted Davy to use his laboratory and possibly directed his attention to the floodgates of the port of Hayle in Cornwall, which were rapidly decaying as a result of the contact between copper and iron under the influence of seawater.
 Galvanic corrosion was not understood at that time, but the phenomenon prepared Davy's mind for subsequent experiments on ships' copper sheathing.
 Gregory Watt, son of James Watt, visited Penzance for his health's sake, and while lodging at the Davys' house became a friend and gave him instructions in chemistry.
-Davy was acquainted with the Wedgwood family, who spent a winter at Penzance.
+Davy was also acquainted with the Wedgwood family, who spent a winter at Penzance.

+Thomas Beddoes

-Thomas Beddoes and John Hailstone were engaged in a geological controversy on the rival merits of the Plutonian and Neptunist hypotheses.
-They travelled together to examine the Cornish coast accompanied by Davies Gilbert and made Davy's acquaintance.
-Beddoes, who had established at Bristol a 'Pneumatic Institution,' needed an assistant to superintend the laboratory.
-Gilbert recommended Davy, and in 1798 Gregory Watt showed Beddoes the Young man's Researches on Heat and Light, which were subsequently published by him in the first volume of West-Country Contributions.
-After prolonged negotiations, mainly by Gilbert, Mrs Davy and Borlase consented to Davy's departure, but Tonkin wished him to remain in his native town as a surgeon, and altered his will when he found that Davy insisted on going to Dr Beddoes.
+At this time, physician and scientific writer Thomas Beddoes and geologist John Hailstone were engaged in a geological controversy on the rival merits of the Plutonian and Neptunist hypotheses.
+They travelled together to examine the Cornish coast accompanied by Giddy—an intimate friend of Beddoes—and made Davy's acquaintance.
+Beddoes had established at Bristol a medical research facility called the 'Pneumatic Institution,' and needed an assistant to superintend the laboratory.
+Giddy recommended Davy, and in 1798 Gregory Watt showed Beddoes Davy's Young man's Researches on Heat and Light, which he later published in the first volume of West-Country Contributions.
+After prolonged negotiations, Mrs. Davy and Borlase consented to Davy's departure.
+Tonkin wished him to remain in his native town as a surgeon, and altered his will when Davy insisted on going to Dr Beddoes.